philip-johnson-2/DS5500/README.md

 Through the work of this project, we have successfully shown that the use of temporal features can improve the modleing process and in the end provide more accurate predictions on which patients will be at risk of needing future hospital care.
 The information can be used to better inform feature development in the modeling process within the healthacre industry to help build better and more relevant features.
 It can be important to keep in mind ways of leveraging the temporal nature of the data into features that take into account recency of patient behavior.

 The next step of this type of work would be to also leverage severity as a way of improving feature enhancement.
 Just like the temporal nature of medical history information, their is also an inherent serverity nature of the data.
 We could leverage the data to identify how severe recent patient history is, not just a generic interpretation of what has happened.
 By example, we could use diagnosis information to give more insight into recent patient history, tagging events with a serverity value.
-An ER visit for severe asthma is likely a better predicting of future poor outcomes than an ER visit for the flu.
+An ER visit for severe asthma is likely a better predictor of future poor outcomes than an ER visit for the flu.
 We could leverage this information to give more context and relevance around the historical events that we create for a patient.

 Overall, we are happy with the results achieved and glad we could succeed in achieving the goals we set out to accomplish.
 Our final performance modeling scores are actually farily comprable to performance you can find in published papers that attempt to solve similar problems.

 ## Contributions

 Both members of the group contributed equally to the project.
-Phil Johnson has acted as the point of contact between the group and the interested company, as well as contributed to the data modeling and transformation pieces.
-Nick Tyler has also contributed during the data transformation steps in addition to the modeling.
-Both members contributed equally to the report.
+Both spent a significant amnount of time thinking through and developing the features used in modeling as well as writing the final code for developing and assessing modeling.
+Both team members also spent significant time working through the project presentation deck and preparing for the presentation.

 ## Appendix